White Clouds Wilderness Idaho

 Big Boulder Lakes White Clouds Wilderness #68936 Purchase

 In central Idaho there lies a wilderness area that is seemingly hidden in plain sight.
 Established by Congress in 2015 the Cecil D. Andrus-White Clouds Wilderness is one of the youngest in the nation.
-The reason I say that it is hiding in plain site is the fact the nearby Sawtooth Wilderness grabs all the attention.
+The reason I say that it is hiding in plain sight is the fact the nearby Sawtooth Wilderness grabs all the attention.
 Visitors flock to the Sawtooths to hike, climb, and fish among their jagged spires.
-And for good reason, the Sawtooths are visually akin the Grand Teton Range, albeit on a smaller scale.
+And for good reason, the Sawtooths are visually akin to the Grand Teton Range, albeit on a smaller scale.

-But most visitors are unaware of the quiet yet spectacular wilderness just a stones throw away.
+But most visitors are unaware of the quiet yet spectacular wilderness just a stone’s throw away.
 To the east across the valley cut by the Salmon River are the White Clouds.
 If you climb high in the Sawtooths and look east you’ll get a distant glimpse of them.
-A small range of high peaks consisting of light colored rock looking like clouds on the horizon.
+A small range of high peaks consisting of light-colored rock looking like clouds on the horizon.

 There are 63 named lakes in the range and several peaks over 11,000′ in elevation.
 Additionally, bordering the Cecil D. Andrus-White Clouds Wilderness is the Hemingway-Boulder Wilderness, and the Jim McClure-Jerry Peak Wilderness areas.
-But for our purposes we’ll concentrate on the White Clouds.
+But for our purposes, we’ll concentrate on the White Clouds.